 To give you a rough idea though, a beginner may earn 2K to 5K for a radio commercial – and seasoned voice talent can charge up to 15K for the same thing.

 Freelance, Contractual, and Full Time VO Artists

 A freelance voice over artist is self-employed.
 He works when he wants to, with who he wants to.
 A freelancer sets his rates and works his hours.

 Voice talent working on a contract has lesser freedom than the freelancers.
-He’s supposed to work as long as the contract is valid, and his rates and working hours are set once – at the beginning of the agreement.
+They’re supposed to work as long as the contract is valid, and their rates and working hours are set once—at the beginning of the agreement.